davidholiday/dockerized_accumulo/README.md

-# dockerized accumulo in three acts
+# dockerized accumulo in three containers

 ## what is?